Locate a grave MUSEUM OF THE FALLEN

 The Obituary

-Ninhursag was the Sumerian mother goddess of the earth and fertility, also called Ninmah or Nintu, ranked among the chief deities of the pantheon.
+Ninhursag was the Sumerian mother goddess of the earth and fertility, also called Ninmah, Nintu, Nintur, or Aruru, city goddess of Adab and Kish, ranked among the chief deities of the pantheon and counted among the Anunnaki.
 The divine midwife, she was credited with helping shape the first humans from clay alongside Enki, and in the Dilmun paradise myth she births eight healing deities to mend the gods’ wounded body parts.
 Worshipped across Sumer and Babylonia for nearly three thousand years, her cult faded under the later empires of Mesopotamia and ended in the early centuries CE, the mother of humankind herself forgotten by her children.

 Worth remembering